-The Trust Exclusions Committee will convene to will consider the reinstatement of an excluded pupil within 15 school days of receiving the notice of the exclusion if:
+The GLT Exclusions Committee will convene to will consider the reinstatement of an excluded pupil within 15 school days of receiving the notice of the exclusion if:

-- The exclusion is permanent. - It is a fixed-term exclusion which would bring the pupil's total number of school days of exclusion to more than 15 in a term. - It would result in a pupil missing a public examination.
+The exclusion is permanent

+- It is a fixed-term exclusion which would bring the pupil's total number of school days of exclusion to more than 15 in a term - It would result in a pupil missing a public examination

-If requested to do so by parents, the Exclusions Committee will convene to consider the reinstatement of an excluded pupil within 50 school days of receiving notice of the exclusion if the pupil would be excluded from school for more than 5 school days, but less than 15, in a single term.
-Where an exclusion would result in a pupil missing a public examination, the Exclusions Committee will consider the reinstatement of the pupil before the date of the examination.
-If this is not practicable, the Chair of Trust Board will consider the exclusion and decide whether or not to reinstate the pupil.
+If requested to do so by parents, the exclusions committee will convene to consider the reinstatement of an excluded pupil within 50 school days of receiving notice of the exclusion if the pupil would be excluded from school for more than 5 school days, but less than 15, in a single term.

+Where an exclusion would result in a pupil missing a public examination, the exclusions committee will consider the reinstatement of the pupil before the date of the examination.
+If this is not practicable, the Trust Chair will consider the exclusion and decide whether or not to reinstate the pupil.

-The Exclusions Committee can either:
+The exclusions committee can either:

-- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date.
+- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date